starlake-ai/starlake/docs/docs/cloud/azure.md

 ## Storage Accounts

-Comet need to access ADFS.
+Starlake need to access ADFS.
 You need to provide the credentials in one of the three ways below :

 * Through a core-site.xml file present in the classpath (you'll probably use this method when running the ingestion process from your laptop):